wavefrontHQ/docs/pages/doc/query_language_recipes.md

 **Note:** For improved legibility, we've included line breaks in some of the examples.

+## Queries for Counting

+Customers often ask us about counting, for example, they might want to know how many times a counter increased in the last five minutes.
+Look at the detailed examples in [metric_types.html#counters] for answers to those questions.

 ## Queries for Comparing Time Series

 The following recipes show how to compare time series.